sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Combat Maneuvers

 At 2nd level, you gain the ability to use combat maneuvers.
-You gain proficiency in two combat traditions from the following list: Ace Starfighter, Blazing Starglaive, Mindful Body, Mirrorís Glint, Rapid Current, Razorís Edge, and Tooth and Claw.
+You gain proficiency in two combat traditions from the following list: Ace Starfighter, Blazing Starglaive, Mindful Body, Mirror√≠s Glint, Rapid Current, Razor√≠s Edge, and Tooth and Claw.
 You learn two maneuvers of your choice from traditions you are proficient with.

 You gain an exertion pool equal to twice your proficiency bonus, regaining any spent exertion at the end of a short or long rest.
 You use your maneuvers by spending points from your exertion pool.
 The Maneuvers Known column of the Psyknight table shows when you learn more maneuvers from a tradition you are proficient with, while the Maneuver Degree column shows the highest degree you can select maneuvers from at a given level.